czarek7711/hoot/README.md

 * Devil's Crush [Devil's Crash]
 * Digital Champ - Battle Boxing
 * Legend of Xanadu, The [Kaze no Densetsu Xanadu]
+* Legend of Xanadu II, The [Kaze no Densetsu Xanadu II]
 * Magical Chase, The
 * Neutopia II
 * Shin Megami Tensei